I-2-1-40.Critical Case Procedures

 1. Terminal Illness (TERI)

-A case is designated critical when the claimant's illness is alleged or identified as terminal (i.e., untreatable, irreversible, and expected to end in death).
+A case is designated TERI when the claimant's illness is alleged or identified as terminal (i.e., untreatable and expected to result in death).
 TERI cases are identified by:

-• A “TERI Case” flag (form SSA-2200) in a paper case, or, in an electronic case, by the “TERI flag” in eView.
+• A “TERI Case” flag (form SSA-2200) in a paper case, or, in an electronic case, by the “TERI Case” flag in eView.
+If a “TERI Case” flag is added at the hearings level, staff must complete form SSA-2200 and add it to eView.

-A TERI designation may be added at or before the hearing level, and TERI designations are monitored by the OHO regional office (RO) to ensure the case is expedited.
+A TERI designation may be added at or before the hearing level.
+At the hearing level, the OHO regional office (RO) monitors TERI designations to ensure the cases are expedited.
 For examples of TERI situations, or more information on the situations or conditions field offices (FO) and Disability Determination Services (DDS) use to designate a TERI case, see Program Operations Manual System (POMS) DI 11005.601C and DI 23020.045B.

 NOTE: